-Program Accessibility-In accordance with The Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Carroll County Housing will provide any auxiliary aids and services that are required by members of the public, FUP youth applicants, or FUP participants.
+Program Accessibility-In accordance with The Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Carroll County Housing will provide any auxiliary aids and services that are required by members of the public, Mainstream Voucher families, Non-elderly Disabled families, FUP youth applicants, or FUP participants.
 Carroll County Housing will partner with the Carroll County Bureau of Aging and Disabilities in meeting the needs for auxiliary aids and services, including interpreters, large print, and other alternate formats for materials.
 A notice explaining reasonable accommodations will be provided, as well as a Reasonable Accommodation Request form.
 All reasonable adjustments and modifications will be provided, and meetings will be held in a physically accessible location.

-Assurance of Noninterference-A family's option not to participate in the FSS Program will not affect the family's eligibility and participation in the HCV Program.
+Assurance of Noninterference-A family's decision not to participate in the FSS Program will not affect the family's eligibility and participation in the HCV Program.